arya/pandemic/README.markdown

     pandemic_server.handler = Handler # Pandemic will call the initializer once per process pandemic_server.start.join

-In this example, the handler doesn't define the map or reduce methods, and the defaults are used.
+In this example, the handler doesn't define the partition or reduce methods, and the defaults are used.
 The default for each is as follows:

-  * map: Send the full request body to every connected node
+  * partition: Send the full request body to every connected node
   * process: Return the body (do nothing)
   * reduce: Concatenate all the responses